Minhawilayat/login/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge) that supports HTML5, CSS3, and JavaScript.
 - Basic knowledge of HTML, CSS, and JavaScript if you wish to modify or extend the form's functionality.

-## 📝 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

----

-Feel free to fork or modify this project to suit your needs.
-Enjoy coding and creating beautiful forms!